 Due to Coronavirus Machu Picchu Tickets and Inca Trail Permits can be Changed

-To find out the process of rescheduling your entry tickets to Machu Picchu and your train tickets please visit each website where you will find messages on the home page.
+To find out the process of rescheduling your entry tickets to Machu Picchu and your train tickets from trips planned in 2020 please visit the website where you purchased your tickets to see message windows with instructions on the home page.
 It might be possible to recover most of the cost of getting to and from Machu Picchu from Cusco, Peru.
-The hotels and international flights are a separate issue but they tend to have more flexible cancellation policies.
-More so than the services provided by local concessions.
+Hotels and international flight reservations are a separate issue but they tend to have more flexible cancellation policies.
+More so than services provided by local concessions.

-In the case of free (Independent) visitors, they are required to send an email to firstname.lastname@example.org specifying the reservation code and requiring the date and / or data (full name and document number) of the visitor, up to (1) day before the date of visit stated in the ticket.
+In the case of free (Independent) visitors, they are required to send an email to firstname.lastname@example.org specifying the reservation code and requiring the date and / or data (full name and document number - usually the same passport you made the reservation with) of each visitor in your group.

-What if you're not sure what your new travel date is?
-Should you change your Inca Trail permit?
+What if you're not sure about your new travel dates?
+Should you change your Inca Trail permits?